Clean-up of Unreferenced Data

 The RIPE community recognised that some well-known people within the Internet industry do not have references to their person objects.
 It is beneficial to the community for those people to maintain a presence in the RIPE Database through their person objects.
 In order to allow their person objects to exist without being deleted by this clean-up process, the RIPE NCC implemented a White Pages facility.
 Check out the details if you believe this applies to you.

-We currently use a simplistic model.
-If the person or role object is unreferenced, it is eligible to be deleted.
+If the organisation, person or role object is unreferenced, it is eligible to be deleted.
 If a person or role object is only referenced in a mntner object and the mntner object only references that person or role object, then both the mntner and the person or role objects are eligible to be deleted.